 Cam L. Garner is one of our co-founders and has served as a member of our board of directors since our inception in May 2004, and as the chairman of our board of directors since July 2004.
 Mr. Garner co-founded Verus Pharmaceuticals, Inc., Somaxon Pharmaceuticals, Inc. and Xcel Pharmaceuticals, Inc., which are specialty pharmaceutical companies.
 Since July 2004, he has served as Chairman and Chief Executive Officer of Verus.
 He served as Chairman of Xcel Pharmaceuticals, Inc. from January 2001 until it was acquired in March 2005 by Valeant Pharmaceuticals International.
 From August 2001 to February 2002, he served as acting Chief Executive Officer of Favrille, Inc., a biotechnology company, and is currently the Chairman of its board of directors.
 From 1989 to 1995, he served as Chief Executive Officer of Dura Pharmaceuticals, Inc., a specialty respiratory pharmaceutical and pulmonary drug delivery company, and Chairman and Chief Executive Officer from 1995 to 2000 until it was sold to Elan in November 2000.
 Previously, he served as Chairman of DJ Pharma, a specialty pharmaceutical sales and marketing company, which was sold to Biovail Corporation in 2000.
-Mr. Garner serves as chairman of the board of Favrille, Inc., a biopharmaceutical company, and also serves on the board of directors of two other publicly-held companies - Somaxon Pharmaceuticals, Inc., a specialty pharmaceutical company, and Pharmion Corporation, a biotechnology company - and other privately-held pharmaceutical companies.
+Mr. Garner also serves on the board of directors of two publicly-held companies - Somaxon Pharmaceuticals, Inc. and Pharmion Corporation - and other privately-held pharmaceutical companies.
 In addition, Mr. Garner participates on the boards of several charitable organizations.
-Mr. Garner holds a B.A. in biology and an M.B.A. from Baldwin-Wallace College and an honorary Doctor of Science from Virginia Wesleyan College.
+Mr. Garner holds a B.A. in biology and an M.B.A. from Baldwin-Wallace College and an honorary Doctor of Science from Virginia Weslevan College.

 Brian G. Atwood has served as a member of our board of directors since March 2006.
 Since 1999, Mr. Atwood has served as a Managing Director of Versant Ventures I, LLC, Versant Ventures II, LLC and Versant Ventures III, LLC (Versant Ventures), a venture capital firm focusing on healthcare that he cofounded.
 Prior to founding Versant Ventures, Mr. Atwood served as a general partner of Brentwood Associates, a venture capital firm.
-Mr. Atwood also serves on the board of directors of Pharmion Corporation, ForteBio, FivePrime Therapeutics, Inc., Saegis Pharmaceuticals, Helicos Biosciences Corp. and Spaltudaq Corporation.
+Mr. Atwood also serves on the board of directors of Pharmion

+Corporation, ForteBio, FivePrime Therapeutics, Inc., Saegis Pharmaceuticals, Helicos Biosciences Corp. and Spaltudaq Corporation.
 Mr. Atwood holds a B.S. in biological sciences from the University of California, Irvine, an M.S. in ecology from the University of California, Davis and an M.B.A. from Harvard University.

 Samuel L. Barker, Ph.D. has served as a member of our board of directors since August 2006.
-In March 2001, Dr. Barker co-founded Clearview Projects, Inc., a provider of partnering and transaction services to biopharmaceutical companies, and has served as a principal since that time.
-Dr. Barker also served as President and Chief Executive Officer of Clearview Projects from July 2003 to November 2004.
-Dr. Barker served in a series of leadership positions at Bristol-Myers Squibb Company until his retirement in 1999.
-His positions at Bristol-Myers Squibb included service as Executive Vice President, Worldwide Franchise Management and Strategy during 1998, President, United States Pharmaceuticals from 1992 to

-1997, and President, Bristol-Myers Squibb Intercontinental Commercial Operations from 1990 to 1992.
+In March 2001, Dr. Barker co-founded Clearview Projects, Inc., a provider of partnering and transaction services to biopharmaceutical companies, and served as its President and Chief Executive Officer from July 2003 until his retirement in November 2004.
+Dr. Barker served in a series of leadership positions at Bristol-Myers Squibb Company until his initial retirement in 1999.
+His positions at Bristol-Myers Squibb included service as Executive Vice President, Worldwide Franchise Management and Strategy during 1998, President, United States Pharmaceuticals from 1992 to 1997, and President, Bristol-Myers Squibb Intercontinental Commercial Operations from 1990 to 1992.
 Prior to 1990, Dr. Barker held executive positions in research and development, manufacturing, finance, business development and sales and marketing at Squibb Pharmaceuticals.
 Dr. Barker also serves on the board of directors of AtheroGenics, Inc., a pharmaceutical company, and Lexicon Genetics Incorporated, a biopharmaceutical company, where he serves as chairman.
 Dr. Barker holds a B.S. from Henderson State College, an M.S. from the University of Arkansas and a Ph.D. from Purdue University.